jiridoubek/waf-basic_p2/README.md

 Congratulations!
 You have just completed Lab 1 by implementing an IPI policy globally at Layer 3 and at Layer 7 via WAF policy for a specific application.
 Next you added Geolocation Enforcement to the policy and learned that this can be done via WAF policy or LTM policy.
 This follows our best-practice guidance for getting started with Application Security.**

 # Module 2: Bot Defense
+Expected time to complete: 20 minutes

-## Exercise 2.1: Bot Defense with Signatures¶
+## Exercise 2.1: Bot Defense with Signatures

 The next logical step in our configuration is to deal with automated traffic.
 While Advanced WAF has some deep Bot Defense capabilities, we will start with Bot Signatures.
 A good goal during your initial deployment would be to get transparent BOT profiles deployed across your various application Virtual Servers so you can start to analyze your “normal” loads of automated traffic.
 This can be very surprising to an organization or a developer that thought they had a lot more “real users”.